Champagne Jean Milan

 Jean Milan is a Champagne maker at an obviously very high level, but they have had some problems in the recent past, which are hopefully over.
 In the words of influential critic Antonio Galloni of The Wine Advocate, clearly a fan, they have been "wildly inconsistent over the last few years, far more so than at any other domaine of this level in Champagne."
 These problems may have been in their bottling and now merely history.

-Champagne Brut 'Speciale' - the houses standard NV, tasting note below.
+Champagne Brut 'Speciale' - the houses standard Non Vintage, tasting note below.

 'Millenaire' Brut - one step up from the "Speciale" with an additional year aging on its lees.